VEckardt/IntegrityTraceAnalyser/README.md

 ## Install
 - put the IntegrityTraceAnalyser.jar into your IntegrityClient folder
-- add a custom menu with the name: Trace Analyser
+- add a custom menu with
+-   name: Trace Analyser
--   the program is program:  ../jre/bin/javaw.exe
+-   program:  ../jre/bin/javaw.exe
--   add the parameters as follows:
+-   parameter:
 -   -jre ../IntegrityTraceAnalyser.jar

 ## How to test